 "Lavishly assembled… The signs are everywhere with this book as a guide."

 Matthew Wilson is an art historian, educator, and writer.
-He has written for numerous publications and media on art and culture.
-His latest book, Symbols in Art in the Art Essentials series, was described as “masterly” by Christopher Lloyd.
+He has written for numerous publications and media on art and culture and is an examination specialist in art history.
+He is the author of Symbols in Art and The Hidden Language of Symbols.